How to Use the Drupal Group Module

-It's easy to imagine that this module will replace Organic Groups, and become the default choice for social sites in Drupal 8.
+It’s easy to see why this module has replaced Organic Groups, and become the default choice for social sites in Drupal 8.

 In this tutorial, I’m going to explain how you can use the new Group module to organize your site’s users.

 Here’s how to get started:

 - Download and enable the Group module.
 Enable all 3 submodules.

 - You will see a message asking you to rebuild the permissions because Group does change the way that the permissions work.
 Click this link and rebuild the permissions (You will actually see this many times as you configure the Group module.
 It’s not necessary to rebuild permissions every time, however you should when you’re configuration is finished).

 Now we can start to set up our groups.
 One key thing to know about Group is that it has a group type feature.
 This is very similar to the relationship between content types and nodes.

 - Click the Groups icon in the admin menu.